AzureCosmosDB/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-03.md

 ## Activity 6: Semantic Search

 The Sales Agent in this banking application performs a vector search in Cosmos DB to search for banking products and services for users.
 In this activity, you will learn how to configure vector indexing and search in Azure Cosmos DB and explore the container and vector indexing policies.
-Then learn how to implement vector search using for Semantic Kernel.
+Then learn how to implement vector search using Semantic Kernel.

 ### Create Data Model for Vector Search